Connor McManus: Career

-After Greenock Morton, Connor moved onto East Fife onloan making only 11 appearances and 1 goal then following season signed for Stranraer for two seasons in Scottish League Two.
+After Greenock Morton, Connor moved onto East Fife on loan making only 11 appearances and 1 goal then following season signed for Stranraer for two seasons in Scottish League Two.

 In August 2021 he moved back permanently with East Fife but hugely missed most of 2021-2022 season with injury where the club was relegated to league two in the end.
-Therefore made a comeback in the 1-0 away win over Albion Rovers on 11th February 2023.
+Therefore made a comeback in the 1-0 away win over Albion Rovers on 11 February 2023.